About TAD Designer

 TAD (The Architect's Desktop), technically speaking, is a platform.
 It has many components.
 One major use of the TAD platform is of course to help design better architecture using TAD Designer/Lite

-Another component in the same platform can then be also used to make applications (aka “probes”, or “addons” or “extensions”) that use the same architectural data for various usages.
-Yet another would handle file-management, version control, etc.
+Another component in the same platform can then be also used to make applications (scripted in ARDELA) that use the same architectural data for various usages.
+Even virtual architecture, but let me not confuse now.

 We are still a bit away from the entire TAD and this documentation currently concentrates on the designing component inside TAD.